bbilly1/requirementscheck/README.md

 to look for requirements files and update your dependencies based on your prompts.

+Additionally, this takes to optional arguments:

+- `--confirm | --no-confirm`: Ask for confirmation with link to upstream package before applying update, default `True`.
+- `--pin | --no-pin`: Pin a dependency to the latest version if found to be not pinned, default `False`.
+- `-h | --help`: Print help text and exit.

 ## Build

 1. Update the version in setup.py